Yusuf-M-Mirza/Project-1/README.md

 GROUP BY Hour
 ORDER BY Hour;
 ```
 Continuing on with the idea of investigating rider frequency, I also wished to look into how external factors will affect the number of cycle hires within a day.
+The reason for this came to reduce costs associated with collecting and redistributing bikes for hire.
+If we are able to make data-driven predictions as to how many bikes will be needed for a given day, we can aim to reduce associated costs such as fuel or employee time.
+My current hypothesis was that during August, as temperatures went up, we'd see a reduction in the number of riders, allowing us to create predictions based on the number of bikes that need to be distributed based on future weather forecasts.

  ```diff
 - text in red